 Just three years later, however, Americans weren’t quite as enamored of the cherry trees.
 On the night of December 10, 1941, three days after the Japanese bombing of Pearl Harbor, four trees were chopped down during a temporary blackout in what was suspected to be a misguided act of retaliation by an unknown offender.
 For the duration of World War II, the gifts from Japan would be referred to as “Oriental” (not “Japanese”) cherry trees.

 In 1999, more than half a century later, the cherry trees were again attacked, but this time the culprits were identified.
 Gnawing beavers had felled four trees with their mighty incisors and damaged several others.
 The animals were relocated from the Tidal Basin, and physical barriers were installed around some of the trees.

-The Japanese cherry blossoms have endured for a century in the nation’s capital, and there are now more than 3,750 trees.
+The Japanese cherry blossoms have endured for more than a century in the nation’s capital, and there are now more than 3,750 trees.
 In 1991 a few young plants grafted from the trees were gifted back to Japan, and one of them graces the front of a tombstone in a crowded Yokohama cemetery.
 An adjacent monument reads: “A woman who loved Japanese cherry blossoms rests in peace here.”
 That woman is Eliza Scidmore.